Robin and I left the Days Inn in Shrewsbury and headed south to Grafton, our first brief stop of the day.Grafton and Upton Railroad Details

-This Connecticut Eastern Railroad Museum switcher will be giving us a ride at this unique railroad museum.The Trip
+This Connecticut Eastern Railroad Museum 25 ton switcher (built by General Electric in 1958 and purchased by Northeast Utilities for use in constructing their Millstone nuclear power plants) would be giving us a ride at this unique railroad museum.The Trip

 So now sit back, relax and we will take a ride down the Connecticut Eastern Railroad Museum tracks towards High Street.
 Be on the lookout for the museum's new crane Providence & Worcester Railroad TC-01.

 We have returned to the museum grounds and thanked our crew on this train.
-I thanked everyone here before I finished up my picture taking.
+I thanked everyone here before finishing my picture-taking.

-Philadelphia and Reading Osgood Bradley 910 Yankee Sliversmith Dining Car.
-With that picture it was time to leave this great railroad museum for our next train in Essex.
+With that picture, it was time to leave this great railroad museum for our next train in Essex.
 A special thank you to the Connecticut Eastern Railroad Museum for having us here today.